What Is a Teacher Resume?

 3. Explain Your Work History Along and List Down Your Relevant Skills

 Whether you have a lot of teaching experience or none at all, this is a very important section that you must not forget to include.
 If you are applying for your first teaching job, then focus on the skills that will help you get it.
 Provide detailed descriptions of what it is that you can do that shows why you are the best choice.
-However, if you have a long work history as a teacher, then you'll want to list down all of the jobs you've had starting from your most recent one.
+However, if you have a long work history as a teacher, then you'll want to simply list down all of the jobs you've had starting from your most recent one.
 When doing this, write down the name of the educational institution or company, the position title you held, and the month as well as the year in which you started and finished each job.

 4. Show the Education You've Managed to Attain

 Just about every resume you decide to make will require you to place what education you have managed to attain throughout your life.
 All you have to do is to write down the name of the educational institution that you graduated from, as well as the year in which you graduated.
-If you join any other training programs or courses that allowed you to develop teaching-related skills and knowledge, then put those in the resume as well.
+If you join any other training programs or courses that allowed you to develop teaching-related skills and knowledge, then put those in the simple resume as well.

 5. Share Your Accomplishments